 - Which displays shoppers interact with most

-The POP and POS are two key drivers in every retail store and can improve the optimization and sales for your business when used effectively.
-Learn more about how to get more from your POS by reading our articles below.
+The POP and POS are two key drivers in every retail store and can improve the customer experience and sales for your business when used effectively.
+It’s important to understand how they compare so that you can leverage the power of both to optimize your retail business.
+Learn how to get more from your POS with the resources below.